Paul E. Blom, PhD Student and Teaching Fellow, Dept. of English and Comparative Literature, University of North Carolina at Chapel Hill

 Focus: Health Humanities; Trauma Studies

-Originally from LaGrange, GA, Paul Blom received his BA in English with a minor in Creative Writing from Birmingham-Southern College in Birmingham, AL and his MA in English from DePaul University in Chicago, IL.
+Originally from LaGrange, GA, Paul Blom (he/him) received his BA in English with a minor in Creative Writing from Birmingham-Southern College in Birmingham, AL and his MA in English from DePaul University in Chicago, IL.
 He is currently a doctoral student in English Literature at the University of North Carolina at Chapel Hill where he has a Teaching Fellowship and teaches courses in rhetoric and composition as well as the occasional literature course.